Short video: There’s A Game For That!

 Boundary games are a huge part of the training games, promoting calmness and self control.
 Here, Jai found a boundary in a hardware store and chose to put himself on it:

 Look, ma!
 I found a boundary!

 Because of all the games we’re playing every day, Jai is making great choices every day, such as not to react to the car driving by, orienting back to me instead of focusing on something interesting.
 It can be a lot of fun living with a young dog like Jai (or it could have been a nightmare)!

-Djin is my most recent addition to the household and he is being raised with games right from the start.
-You can follow his training on my free FB group Concept Training Through Games and follow real life training videos and examples.
+Djin is my most recent addition to the household in June 2020 and he is being raised with games right from the start.
+You can follow his training on my free FB group My Pawsome Dog Connection and follow real life training videos and examples.

 In this video Tom Mitchell explains what concept training is all about: watch the video on Facebook